 Imagine eating THIRTEEN desserts after oysters, foie gras, turkey and cheese.
 It’s important that every person taste all thirteen desserts in order to have good luck for the coming new year but luckily, the desserts are laid out until December 27 which gives ample time to enjoy them all.

 The thirteen desserts of this French Christmas tradition can vary locally and from family to family but often include nuts such as walnuts and hazelnuts, dried fruits including figs and grapes, fresh fruit such as tangerines, marzipan, nougat, and a sweet olive oil brioche called the Pompe à l’Huile.
-No wonder this Christmas tradition of France is known far and wide!
+No wonder this Christmas tradition in France is known far and wide!

-13. Christmas In France: December 25
+15. Christmas Day In France: December 25

 On December 25 in France, the festivities continue.
 The main gathering is at noon for another family feast.
 You can be sure as French Christmas traditions dictate, that this gathering will include more oysters and be accompanied by plenty of champagne and wine.

-14. French Christmas Traditions: New Year’s Eve
+16. French Christmas Traditions: New Year’s Eve

-How about getting the champagne flowing at the Moulin Rouge and a Seine River Cruise?
+New Year’s Eve In Paris: How about getting the champagne flowing at the Moulin Rouge and a Seine River Cruise?

-15. La Fête des Rois: Epiphany
+17. La Fête des Rois: Epiphany

 The French celebrate Epiphany on January 6, when the Magi visited Baby Jesus, with a melt in your mouth pâtisserie.
 The Kings’ Cake or Galette des Rois, a puff pastry filled with frangipani, make a grand appearance just as the last Bûche de Noël leaves the shelf!
 Look for round golden cakes in the pâtisseries window topped with a golden crown.